ravnhq/mobile-cicd/README.md

    ```
 3. That's it, all your Android builds will use the value from the `gradle.properties` that's automatically updated by
    this pipeline.

+# Frameworks

+## Expo

+Run `npx expo prebuild` at least once to generate an initial `app.json` config for your project, inside that
+configuration file make sure that the value for `expo.ios.bundleIdentifier` matches the value for the environment
+variable `FL_APP_IDENTIFIER`, and that the value for `expo.android.package` matches the value for the environment
+variable `FL_PACKAGE_NAME`.